-A Year of Writing in Kindergarten
+A Year of Writing in First Grade

 Developing and promoting writing fluency is the chief instructional goal for primary teachers.
-We want young writers to write freely and use words they know and can say, in spite of not being able to spell them.
+We want young writers to write freely, using words they know and can say even if they are not able to spell them.
 We need to assure them that they can approximate answers and take risks without penalty.
 Fluency must take precedence over precision.